fadams/local-step-functions/asl-workflow-engine/README.md

 Given these choices the format of the JSON objects on the event queue should look something like this:
 ```
 {
-	"$": <Object representing application data>,
+	"data": <Object representing application data>,
-	"$$": <Object representing application context>,
+	"context": <Object representing application context>,
 }
 ```
-The use of $ and $$ for the application data and application context respectively is intended to reflect the usage in the [Parameters](https://states-language.net/spec.html#parameters) section of the ASL specification.
+The `data` field contains application [Data](https://states-language.net/spec.html#data) as defined in the ASL Specification.

-The `$` field contains application [Data](https://states-language.net/spec.html#data) as defined in the ASL Specification.
+The `context` field contains application [Context](https://docs.aws.amazon.com/step-functions/latest/dg/input-output-contextobject.html) as defined above.

-The `$$` field contains application [Context](https://docs.aws.amazon.com/step-functions/latest/dg/input-output-contextobject.html) as defined above.
+The [Paths](https://states-language.net/spec.html#paths) section of the ASL specification describes the use of JSONPath root (`$`) to refer to the root of the data object and the [Parameters](https://states-language.net/spec.html#parameters) describes the use of `$$` to refer to the root of the context object.

 The `$$.State.Name` (i.e. the **current state**) field must contain either a state name valid in the ASL state machine being referred to in ASL, or null, or an empty string or be undefined.
 In the case of null or empty string or undefined it shall be assumed that the state transition will be to the ASL "StartAt" state.